CocoaNutsUIUC/HealthKit-Demo/README.md

     private let healthStore = HKHealthStore()
 ```

 The enum will be useful later when we're trying to figure out what kind of error our app is encountering.
-The `healthStore` varaible an instance of `HKHealthStore`, which is the database through which we'll store and query our data.
+The `healthStore` variable an instance of `HKHealthStore`, which is the database through which we'll store and query our data.

 #### 4. Create the function `authorizeHealthKit()`